danizheleva/demo-2t-GKE-CB/readme.md

     - Create Attestor and attach Key
     - Create Policy and attach Attestor
     - Give Cloud Builder service account necessary access rights
+2. Configure SonarQube using the ReadMe in the ./SonarQube readme
-2. Create GKE cluster
+3. Create GKE cluster
     - enable Binary Authorization and attach policy
-3. Configure Cloud Build
+4. Configure Cloud Build

 To set up CD follow these commands from the gcp cloud shell: